dantheman0207/blockchain_development/index.md

 ```

-In the screencast you will see me using google.
-I do this on purpose.
-Google should be the first resource you try.
-Just type in your question and add "JavaScript nodejs" to the end.
+If you're stuck, Google should be the one of the first resources you try.
+Just type in your question and add "JavaScript NodeJS" to the end.

-When I run into problems or have a "bug", I use `console.log` to print the output of my program to the terminal.
-This lets you see what is happening inside of your program.
-It can be a really valuable way of finding out what's going wrong.
-In the screencast I found out that my hash wasn't changing when I changed the nonce.
-When I changed the way I created the hash, it started changing.
-Turns out I needed to use `JSON.stringify(this)` instead of `this.toString()`.
-This is just a different way of making a string from our `Block`.

 ## Validate our chain
 [Screencast](https://youtu.be/7rri7ZgLLqw)